mchris2/Schedule-Database-Backups/README.md

 # Schedule-Database-Backups
-Schedules a one-off SQL Server database backup job using Windows Task Scheduler and dbatools
+Schedules a one-off SQL Server database backup job using one of the following:
+- Windows Task Scheduler and dbatools
+- SQL Server Agent and dbatools
+- SQL Server Agent and SQL-T